Spectrum FAQ

 How do I join Spectrum?

 Joining Spectrum is really simple.
 Just head over to our Membership form and complete the required details.
-Our membership is free.
+Our membership is currently free.

-Once we have received your request this will be checked and processed.
-If you meet our criteria for additional needs then we will send across a welcome email including your Spectrum membership number.
-As soon as you have this number you can then access our services like events, sessions, support and the Max Card for example, using your membership number.
+Once we have received your request, this will be checked and processed.
+If you meet our criteria for additional needs, then we will send across a welcome email including your Spectrum membership number.
+As soon as you have this number, you can then access our services like events, sessions, support and the Max Card, for example, using your membership number.

-Once you have this number you can also access our Private Spectrum Members Only group on Facebook.
+Once you have this number, you can also access our Private Spectrum Members Only group on Facebook.

 If you have requested membership at Spectrum, we always recommend also keeping an eye on your email junk or filtering folders, just in case our response lands there in the first instance.